p0nyo/tjc-whisper/README.md

 # Description

-A realtime speech-to-text program that can read and transcribe audio input to output the result onto a google doc.
+A realtime speech-to-text program that can read and transcribe live audio input to output the result onto a google doc.

 Created to help speed up the transcription process for tjc transcribers/translators during the annual general meeting.